-- On the BoreSight Minerals property and within the Drum Mine Structural Corridor, volcanic hosted argillic and quartz-sericite alteration are associated with a strong negative aeromagnetic response.
-This geophysical element correlates well with intense magnetite-destructive hydrothermal alteration and when combined with other observations such as ore mineral zonation patterns, geochemical anomalies and stable isotope values, a genetic link to porphyry style gold-copper mineralization begins to emerge and is suggested at depth.
-Other supporting clues include; Au-Cu association, distinct ore mineral zonation and alteration assemblages that would be expected with the entrainment of a magmatic hydrothermal contribution to a ground water dominated hydrothermal system.
+- On the BoreSight Minerals property and within the Drum Mine Structural Corridor, volcanic hosted argillic and quartz-sericite alteration is associated with a strong negative aeromagnetic response.
+This geophysical element correlates well with intense magnetite-destructive hydrothermal alteration and when combined with other observations such as ore mineral zonation patterns, geochemical anomalies and stable isotope values, a genetic link to porphyry style gold-copper-molybdinum mineralization begins to emerge and is suggested at depth.
+Other supporting clues include; Au-Cu association, alteration assemblages expected with the entrainment of a magmatic hydrothermal contribution to a ground water dominated hydrothermal system.
 Epithermal gold deposits related to porphyry style mineralization are among the world’s major repositories of Cu, Au, and they remain one of the most sought after targets for the global mineral exploration and mining industry.

-- No fewer than seven large gold-bearing jasperoid masses crop out on our Champion Reef claims.
+- Seven large gold-bearing jasperoid masses crop out on our Champion Reef claims.
 An underground study was conducted by BoreSight Minerals in an adit on Champion Reef Claim #10 which revealed that only 20% of the gold-bearing jasperoid at this site is exposed on the surface with the balance of gold-bearing jasperoid remaining hidden below a capping of alteration clays and dolomitized limestone.
 Jasperoid surface exposures range in size from 575 X 120 feet to 314 X 226 feet and zones of outcrops measure in much larger dimensions.
 This occurrence of jasperoid is likely the result of upward leakage along a north-west fault system from deeper mineralization.

 - From 1962 to 1969, the USGS conducted a geochemical survey of the gold-bearing jasperoid in the Drum Mountains.
 The survey found gold values ranging from 0.005 to 2.94 ounces of gold per ton in the jasperoid studied.
 The total average gold value from all the areas surveyed was 0.080 ounces per ton (2.6 grams per ton).
 The USGS stated in their report that at the 1969 price of gold ($35 per ounce) the size and tenor of several of the jasperoid masses could constitute an economically viable ore.2